unsw-restech/unsw-restech.github.io/docs/software/perl.md

 title: Perl

-The default version of Perl on Katana is 5.26.3, which is provided by Rocky 8.9 and can be found at `#!bash /usr/bin/perl`.
+The default version of Perl on Katana is 5.26.3, which is provided by Rocky Linux 8.9 and can be found at `#!bash /usr/bin/perl`.

 Perl 5.36.0 is also installed as an environment module.